 For instance, we talked about the film Alien to try and narrow down the genre.
 I said it is primarily a science fiction film, Jonathan said it’s primarily a horror.

-This conversation and debate can be had about so many different films and books, because genre isn’t necessarily a clear cut tick box system, and most stories will have at least two primary genres they fit into, and one just dominates the other enough to steal the label For instance, Alien could be seen as a science fiction with horror elements, or a horror movie in a science fiction setting.
+This conversation and debate can be had about so many different films and books.
+Genre isn’t necessarily a clear cut tick box system, and most stories will have at least two primary genres they fit into.
+One genre will dominate the other just enough to steal the label.
+For instance, Alien could be seen as a science fiction with horror elements, or a horror movie in a science fiction setting.
 Technically both could be correct, but which one dominates the film is debatable.

-Having the debate about existing work of others will allow you to develop an understanding of different genres so you can start learning how to target your own work within genres.
+Having the debate about existing work of others will allow you to develop an understanding of different genres.
+You can start to learn how to target your own work within genres.
 Understand your genre by properly understanding the genre of other stories.

-There is a massive amount of conversation to be had around genre, and it’s both entertaining to talk about and helpful as a writer so you can start learning what’s expected and how to meet those needs whilst still being true to your own story style.
+There is a massive amount of conversation to be had around genre.
+It’s both entertaining to talk about and helpful as a writer so you can start learning what’s expected and how to meet those needs, whilst still being true to your own story style.
 So my advice is to pick a film or book with your friends, something you consider in the same genre as your work in progress, and then talk about it.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!